MertBuyulu/library-management-system/SQL/README.md

 4. Use some form of data management software to view your data (I am using Azure Data Studio)

 Feel free to reach out to Srilokh Karuturi for any trouble connecting

+{IF YOU JUST WANT AN EMPTY POSTGRES CONTAINER }